Blackwater to Wokingham walk

 - If finishing here, go up the ramp on this side of the bridge for trains to Wokingham and Reading, or the other one for trains to Blackwater and Guildford.

 - Ignore the kissing gate and continue along the riverside path for a further 600m.
 Just before reaching a gate leading out to a road, turn left through a wooden gate onto a path leading to a car park.
 At the far end turn right to go out to Mill Lane and turn left onto the road.
-In 100m turn right into Lower Church Road and go along this long straight road for 600m.
+In 100m turn right into Lower Church Road and go along this long straight lane for 600m.

 - Shortly after passing St Michael's church up on the left, and where the road bends slightly left, turn right into Lych Gate Close.
 Follow this round to the left, past Belfry Mews and then bear right along a short cul-de-sac to a road junction.
 Cross Yateley Road carefully and head E along the right-hand pavement of the A321.